-During the period of January 1, 2014 through December 31, 2014, the US EPA or CARB verified no additional diesel emission control systems.
+During the period of January 1, 2015 through December 31, 2015, the US EPA or CARB verified no additional diesel emission control systems.
 Given that new on-road and off-road vehicles and equipment are now manufactured with factory installed emissions control systems, including Tier 4 off-road equipment, there is a limited market for new VDECS for vehicle retrofits.
 Currently, VDECS are commercially available for most on-and off-road retrofit applications; thus, the market is not in need of additional devices.
+The last applicable diesel emission control system verified by CARB was the ESW CleanTech Skyline off-road diesel particulate filter - this device earned CARB verification in April 2014.